Smoothly knotted and topologically unknotted nullhomologous surfaces in 4-manifolds: Proof of main results.

-The third step is to construct an infinite set of nullhomologous 2-tori as in (\ref{Inequivalent Tori}).
-We now fix $n\in \N$ and apply a $(0, 1, 0)$-torus surgery to $X(1)_n$ on $T_2$ along $l = b$ and denote the resulting 4-manifold by $X_n$.
-That is, In particular, $X_n$ is simply connected.
-Let be the core torus of the surgery (\ref{4-Manifold Final}).
-Notice that $T_n'$ is a nullhomologous 2-torus since $T_2$ was a homologically essential 2-torus.
-Since $n\in \N$ was arbitrary, this concludes the proof of the existence of the infinite set (\ref{Inequivalent Tori}).
+The fourth step is to construct an infinite set of nullhomologous 2-tori as in (\ref{Inequivalent Tori}).
+Let be the core 2-torus of the surgery (\ref{4-Manifold Final}).
+Notice that $T_n'$ is a nullhomologous 2-torus since $T_2$ was a homologically essential 2-torus for every $n\in \Z$.
+The infinite set (\ref{Inequivalent Tori}) is made of the image of (\ref{Tori Built}) under the diffeomorphism (\ref{Final Diffeomorphism 1}).

-The fourth step is to argue that these 2-tori are topologically equivalent and smoothly inequivalent.
-As it was mentioned in the introduction, a result of Sunukjian \cite[Theorem 7.2]{[Sunukjian]} allows us to conclude that the 2-tori are topologically isotopic since we assumed that $b_2(X)\geq |\sigma(X)| + 6$.
-We use the invariant of Definition \ref{Definition FS Invariant for 2-Tori} that was discussed in Section \ref{Section SW Invariants} to show that these 2-tori are smoothly inequivalent.
-We can undo the construction (\ref{4-Manifold Final}) by applying a torus surgery to $X_n$ on $T_n'$ and obtain $X(1)_n$ back for any $n\in \N$; see \cite[Figure 1]{[BaykurSunukjian]} for a handlebody calculus argument.
-Since the set (\ref{Infinite Set 4-manifolds}) consists of pairwise non-diffeomorphic 4-manifolds with different Seiberg-Witten invariants, we use Fintushel-Stern's invariant introduced in Definition \ref{Definition FS Invariant for 2-Tori}.
-After possibily passing to a subsequence, we have that $\mathcal{I}(X_{n_i}, T_{n_i}')\neq \mathcal{I}(X_{n_j}, T_{n_j}')$ for $i\neq j$.
-It is also possible to distinguish the 2-tori using an argument of Hoffman-Sunukjian \cite[Section 3, Proof of Theorem 1.1]{[HoffmanSunukjian]}.
-Hence, any two 2-tori (\ref{Tori Built}) are smoothly inequivalent.
+The fifth step is to argue that these 2-tori are pairwise topologically isotopic and inequivalent.
+A result of Sunukjian \cite[Theorem 7.2]{[Sunukjian]} says that the 2-tori are topologically unknotted since $b_2(X)\geq |\sigma(X)| + 6$.
+We use the invariant of Definition \ref{Definition FS Invariant for 2-Tori} to show that these 2-tori are smoothly inequivalent.
+We can undo the construction (\ref{4-Manifold Final}) by applying a torus surgery to $X_n$ on $T_n'$ and obtain $X_n(1)$ back for any $n\in \Z$.
+Since the set (\ref{Infinite Set 4-manifolds}) consists of 4-manifolds with pairwise different Seiberg-Witten invariant, possibly after passing to a subsequence, we have that $\mathcal{I}(X_{n_i}, T_{n_i}')\neq \mathcal{I}(X_{n_j}, T_{n_j}')$ for $i\neq j$\footnote{We could have used a similar argument to \cite[Section 3, Proof of Theorem 1.1]{[HoffmanSunukjian]} as well}.
+Hence, any two 2-tori (\ref{Tori Built}) are inequivalent.

-In the fifth step, we show that there is a diffeomorphism for every $n\in \N$.
-The 4-manifold $X_n$ is diffeomorphic to a generalized fiber sum of $X$ and the 4-manifold that is obtained from the 4-torus by applying a $(1, 0, n)$-torus surgery on $T_1$ along $m = x$ and a $(0, 1, 0)$-torus surgery on $T_3$ along $l = b$ for a fixed $n\in \N$.
-The latter is diffeomorphic to the product of a 2-sphere and 2-torus by the diffeomorphism (\ref{Diffeomorphism 1}) of Lemma \ref{Lemma Diffeomorphism 1}.
-Diffeomorphism (\ref{Diffeomorphism 3}) of Lemma \ref{Lemma Diffeomorphism 1'} imply that $X_n$ is diffeomorphic to $X$.
-Since the choices of $n$ was arbitrary, we conclude that there is a diffeomorphism (\ref{Final Diffeomorphism 1}).
-This finishes the proof of existence of the infinite set (\ref{Inequivalent Tori}).

-The sixth step consists of producing the nullhomologous 2-spheres of (\ref{Inequivalent Spheres}).
-Fix an $n\in \N$ and apply a surgery to $X(1)_n$ along the curve that generates its infinite cyclic fundamental group cf. \cite[\S 5]{[FintushelStern1]}.
-A similar argument to the one used in the third step implies the existence of a nullhomologous 2-sphere $S_n\subset Y_n$ for any $n\in \N$.